f5devcentral/f5-velos-training/docs/velos_high_availability.rst

   :scale: 70%

 The second function the system controllers perform is the management of the control plane for the new Kubernetes platform layer (F5OS).
 At this layer the system controllers run in an active/standby fashion.
 One system controller will be designated primary/active, and the other will be designated secondary/standby.
 All Kubernetes services will be active on the primary including the API server, scheduler, controller manager, etcd, webUI services, etc. The active system controller can always be reached via the floating IP address that is assigned to the system controllers.
 The floating address will move in the case of a controller failure.
 The secondary controller operates in a read-only manner and any changes to configuration must be made on the primary.
 All changes are replicated from primary to secondary controller, so they should always be in sync, there is no need to manually sync them.
-The Kubernetes control plane is responsible for deploying workloads on the BX110 blades.
+The Kubernetes control plane is responsible for deploying workloads on the BX110 and BX520 blades.

 .. image:: images/velos_high_availability/image2.png
   :align: center